William C. Woxlin

-Peder William Christopher Woxlin Chiappe Johansson, SBA, BMS (born 21 January 1988) is a Swedish author, playwright, director, actor, academic & composer.
+Peder William Christopher Woxlin Chiappe Johansson (born 21 January 1988) is a Swedish author, playwright, director, actor, academic, and composer.
 He mostly creates music in the minimalist & synth genre.
 In late 2010, Woxlin, became the editor-in-chief and board member at Dalarnas Författarförbund (The Dalecarlean Authors Society of Sweden).

 Career

 He started out as a solo pianist in 1994 (then 6 years old) playing at different events and later he started to take piano lessons.
 Later he became a part of Super Synth Farmacia, a group which made songs on computers and toy keyboards, later in 2002 they disbanded.
 He was also a member in a music collective called Borlange All-Stars.
 In 2006 Borlange All-Stars disbanded because they couldn't find anything more to express through their music.
 In 2008 he released his new solo album, Reality After Midnight, after working with it for almost one year; it was later released on iTunes.
 The last single of the album, Devil May Care, featured Tess and was released on Spotify, 20 August 2009.

 About his work as a director he've commented that: "As a director you have to dignify the playwrights' script and also express your own artistic expression on the stage [...] and also not constrain the actors in their progress."